Statistical biases in measurements with multiple candidates: Pseudoexperiment

 Such a fit is shown in Fig.~\ref{Fig:Toy:BiasLifetime_1D} (left).
 The measured lifetime is biased, as seen in Fig.~\ref{Fig:Toy:BiasLifetime_1D} (right).
 For large data samples, the missing component would lead to poor fits, as in this example.
 However, it could easily be missed in case of smaller samples.
 Sums of similar exponential distributions can be well fitted by a single exponential~\cite{DeBruyn:2012wj}, resulting in biased lifetime results.

-This issue is cured by the use of the sPlot technique, as shown above.
+This issue is cured by the use of the {\it sPlot} technique, as shown above.
 But this technique does not apply to quantities which are correlated with the discriminating variable.
 For instance the measurement of the mass of a resonance requires a good understanding of the background shape.
-If overlapping companions tend to accumulate at masses close to but somewhat lower than the signal, the mass fit could return a biased value.
-This risk has been recognised by the CMS collaboration in the analysis of Higgs bosons decaying to four leptons~\cite{Chatrchyan:2013mxa} used in the Higgs boson mass measurement~\cite{Aad:2015zhl}.
-It is reported that the used arbitration procedure based on dilepton masses does not sculpt the background shape.
-The arbitration procedure applied by the ATLAS collaboration is different and there is no statement on potential biases~\cite{Aad:2014aba}.
+If overlapping companions tend to accumulate at masses close to but, somewhat lower than, the signal, the fit could return a biased value~\cite{HiggsMass,Chatrchyan:2013mxa,Aad:2015zhl,Aad:2014aba}.

 \withSections{